-3.3.2.4 RESIDENTIAL
+3.3.3.1 Residential

-An approximate residential dwelling yield of up to 800 additional dwellings has been estimated for the Structure Plan area based on the physical capability of amalgamated sites and having regard for the built form characteristics outlined further in Section 4.
-This could result in the precinct accommodating up to 1,800 additional residents (excludes SRSA), a substantial increase from the current residential base of approximately 2,000 residents.
-These figures do not include areas under the control of the Metropolitan Redevelopment Authority which will likely inject a substantial number of additional dwellings and residents into the area.
+An approximate residential dwelling yield of up to 1,700 additional dwellings has been estimated for the Structure Plan area (excluding Subiaco Oval and Princess Margaret Hospital sites) based on the physical capability of amalgamated sites and having regard for the built form characteristics outlined further in Section 4.
+This could result in the precinct accommodating up to 3,900 additional residents, a substantial increase from the current residential base of approximately 2,000 residents.

-3.3.2.5 COMMERCIAL
+3.3.3.2 Commercial

 It is important to recognise that the mixed-use character of the precinct creates the opportunity for a wide variety of commercial uses that are compatible with residential.
-The yield analysis suggests that the redevelopment could provide 32,000m2 of new commercial floor space within the precinct, though much of this is likely to replace existing floor space that has been removed as part of demolition and redevelopment.
+The yield analysis suggests that the redevelopment could provide 32,000m of new commercial floor space within the precinct, though much of this is likely to replace existing floor space that has been removed as part of demolition and redevelopment.